rafman522/mean-docker/readme.md

 To get started, run through the following steps:

 1. Start VS Code
-2. Open the src folder at the root of this repo (File -> Open)
+2. Open the folder at the root of this repo (File -> Open)
 3. From VS Code, open the command palette (Mac: [⌘] + [P], Windows: [CTRL] + [P])
 4. Enter: `task composeForDebug` This will compose your containers using the dockerTask.sh script
 5. \[F5\] (Mac: [fn] + [F5]) to start the node debugger within the container